Kate Merkel-Hess

 Biography:

 Kate Merkel-Hess is an Associate Professor and Director of Graduate Studies in the Department of History at Penn State.
-She is a historian of modern China with interests in nationalism and state-building, modernity, and mass media.
+She is a historian of modern China with interests in liberalism, democracy, mass media, and mass mobilization.

-Merkel-Hess is the author of Women and Their Warlords: Domesticating Militarism in Modern China (University of Chicago Press, forthcoming 2024) and The Rural Modern: Reconstructing the Self and State in Republican China (University of Chicago Press, 2016).
-She was also co-editor (with Kenneth Pomeranz and Jeffrey Wasserstrom) of China in 2008: A Year of Great Significance (Rowman & Littlefield, 2009).
+Merkel-Hess is the author of Women and Their Warlords: Domesticating Militarism in Modern China (University of Chicago Press, 2024) and The Rural Modern: Reconstructing the Self and State in Republican China (University of Chicago Press, 2016).
+She was co-editor (with Kenneth Pomeranz and Jeffrey Wasserstrom) of China in 2008: A Year of Great Significance (Rowman & Littlefield, 2009).
+She is currently working on her next book, The Long Resistance: Dissent and Disunity in China’s War with Japan, which examines how China’s early twentieth-century political disunity created multiple centers for experimentation in governance and social policy that contributed to China’s resistance to Japan.

-Merkel-Hess’s articles, essays, and reviews have appeared in many publications, including The Times Literary Supplement, Journal of Social History, Twentieth-Century China, History Compass, Current History, ChinaFile, and The Los Angeles Review of Books.
-She has received funding for her research from the National Endowment for the Humanities, the American Council of Learned Societies, the Association for Asian Studies, and the U.S. Department of Education.
+Merkel-Hess’s articles, essays, and reviews have appeared in many publications, including The Times Literary Supplement, Journal of Social History, Nan Nü: Men, Women, and Gender in China, Twentieth-Century China, History Compass, Current History, ChinaFile, and The Los Angeles Review of Books.
+In 2026, she was named a Guggenheim Foundation Fellow.
+She has also received funding for her research from the National Endowment for the Humanities, the American Council of Learned Societies, the Association for Asian Studies, and the U.S. Department of Education.

 Recent Publications: